HMRC Crypto Nudge Letter: What to Do Next

 Do I Need to Report Crypto to HMRC?
 The Complete Checklist

 Sold, swapped, staked or earned crypto?
-HMRC may require a Self Assessment — here are the exact triggers, DeFi thresholds, and the deadline you cannot miss.
+HMRC may require a Self Assessment.
+Review the main reporting triggers, DeFi considerations, and filing deadlines.

 CARF 2026: What UK Crypto Investors Need to Know

-From 2026, around 50 UK platforms report crypto data to HMRC under CARF.
+In-scope providers began CARF collection in 2026 and first report by 31 May 2027.
 Learn what they report, why DeFi is the gap, and what to do now.